Interpretable Deep Representation Learning from Temporal Multi-view Data: Introduction

-Latent variable models, on the other hand, are widely used in modeling high-dimensional longitudinal data.
-The basic idea is to use the low-dimensional latent variables to automatically induce dependency among the observed data space.
-Among them, the linear dynamical system ~\cite{Rabiner86} and hidden Markov models~\cite{Kalman63} are widely studied.
-However, those methods do not scale well with complex non-linear dynamics.
-Recently, recurrent neural networks(RNNs)~\cite{Martens11,Hermans13,Pascanu13,Graves13} have displayed good performance in modeling sequence data, where the latent random variables in the RNN function serve as ``memory" of the past sequence.
-RNN can be further extended to integrate the dependencies between the latent random variables at neighboring timesteps, called variational recurrent neural network (VRNN)~\cite{Chung15}, which can handle complex nonlinear highly structured sequential data, in the context of variational~autoencoder~\cite{Kingma14}.
+The variational auotencoders (VAE) is a powerful deep generative learning technique for efficient inference~\citep{Kingma14,rezende14}.
+VAE learns a lower dimensional representation of the data through an encoder, and then with a decoder transforms the latent representation back to the original data space.
+VAE is flexible and can account for any kind of data.
+However, the original VAE ignores the temporal correlations across latent dimensions.

-Our motivation lies in the study of high-dimensional longitudinal multi-view data.
-We seek to infer trajectories of latent variables that provide insight into the latent, lower-dimensional structure derived from the dynamics of the observed data space.
-Motivated by the success of VRNN for modeling temporal sequence data, we propose a new modeling strategy that integrates VRNN into sparse group factor analysis, in which the resulting model serves as a nonlinear factor model for multi-view data observed across time.
-Further, the model interpretability is achieved through the use of sparse priors on the latent-to-observed mappings.
-Specifically, each view has a generator neural network and only a small number of correlated views will be affected by each latent dimension.
-We label this model as the deep latent variable model for longitudinal group factor analysis (DLGFA).
+\textbf{Contributions} Our motivation lies in the study of high-dimensional temporal multi-view data.
+We seek to infer trajectories of latent variables that provide insights into the latent, lower-dimensional structure derived from the dynamics of the observed data space.
+Motivated by the success of variational recurrent neural network (VRNN) for modeling temporal sequence data, we propose a new modeling strategy that integrates VRNN into sparse group factor analysis.
+We label this model as the interpretable representation learning for temporal multi-view data (ITM-VAE).
+The resulting model, thus serves as a nonlinear factor model for multi-view data observed across time.
+Our main contributions can be summarized as follows:

+\begin{itemize} \item We build a novel interpretable model that can perform sensible disentanglement for temporal multi-view data.
+The ability of ITM-VAE to perform sensible disentanglement is through the introduction of a view and time-specific transformation $\mathbf{W}$ (introduced in Section~\ref{sec:ITM-VAE}) which is built on a sparsity inducing prior between the time-specific latent representation and the view and time-specific neural generator. \item We derive an efficient timestep-wise variational inference scheme for learning temporal multi-view data.

+\item We show that ITM-VAE can learn dynamic dependency among views.
+This is an appealing feature of ITM-VAE because most of the complex systems depend on a temporal component, and such a component contributes to the development of variable interactions gradually.
+The ability to access the dynamic relationship of groups of variables will help us gain insight for downstream analysis of the complex data. \end{itemize}